tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 ## Reset and Normalization

-First, I would like to tackle the resetting/normalization topic included in the site.
-This is a process that sets the HTML elements on the page so that they can display as closely to identical as possible across browsers.
+First, let us tackle the resetting/normalization topic used with this site.
+This is a process that manually sets defaults for HTML elements on a page, with the goal of having them appear identically across all browsers.
+Each browser has their own default styling rules for HTML elements.
+This leads to mostly minor differences in display behaviors across browsers.
+For example, the spacing and margins of elements could be smaller or larger.
+With enough minor differences though, this can ultimately cause our sites to look very different on other browsers, possibly leading to content not wrapping properly or being awkwardly placed.
-Each browser sets up its own predefined styling rules for HTML elements, leading to less or more spacing and display behaviors for that specific browser.
-This ultimately causes your site to look different when visited from different browsers.
-In the some cases the difference is hardly notable, but in others it can cause your site to appear broken or organize it in ways you had not intended.
-In order to correct this, we can use resetting/normalization.
+In the some cases these differences are hardly noticeable.
+Other times they can cause our sites to appear broken, or possibly organize content in ways we had not intended.
+In order to correct this behavior, we can apply resetting/normalization strategies.

 If you scroll down to the `<style>` tags section of the site, you will see there is a commented section at the very top that includes multiple HTML elements being listed.
 Along with these, there are default styles being